The NGC Coin Grading Team

 Many industry peers consider Rick Montgomery to be the coin industry’s greatest authenticator.
 Prior to joining NGC in 2002, Rick served as President of PCGS.
 A veteran numismatist and key figure in the field, Montgomery co-authored the NGC Grading Guide for Modern US Coins and contributed to the PCGS grading and counterfeit detection guide.
 He has also written numerous articles for the American Numismatic Association.
 Rick received the PNG’s Art Kagin Ambassador Award in 2014.
 Career highlights include grading the great rarities, famed coins such as 1804 Dollars, Ultra High Reliefs, and 1913 Liberty Nickels.
 He is also highly knowledgeable in and an active collector of ancient coins.

 Scott Schechter’s first formal job in numismatics was in 1994 as an intern at the Smithsonian Institution, working with the National Numismatic Collection.
 After graduating from Harvard with a degree in history of science, he became a dealer in US coins for Pinnacle Rarities.
-In 2005, he joined Numismatic Guaranty Corporation, where he is now vice president and works as a grader of US coins.
+In 2005, he joined Numismatic Guaranty Company, where he is now Chief Numismatist and Grading Finalizer.
 At NGC he has also worked on the development of the NGC Registry and online collection-management tools.
 Scott has lectured for the Professional Numismatists Guild and spoken about coin certification at many conventions in the United States and abroad, including the Beijing International Coin Expo in China and the World Money Fair in Germany.
 He is a co-author of 100 Greatest US Modern Coins, published in 2010.

 David Vagi, NGC Ancients Director and Finalizer